-Dear Parents and Students.
+Dear Parents and Students,

 Welcome to St. Philomena Catholic School!
 In choosing St. Philomena School, you have demonstrated a commitment to the values and philosophy of a Catholic education.
-The Parent/Student Handbook reflects the policies of St. Philomena School for the 2021-2022 school year.
+The Parent/Student Handbook reflects the policies of St. Philomena School for the 2023-2024 school year.

-The St. Philomena School Handbook is available online and hard copies are available in the school's main office.
+The St. Philomena School Handbook is available online.
 All school families must read this document carefully.
-You will receive an email version of the handbook, which will include an agreement form that constitutes that fact that you agree to abide by the policies of St. Philomena School during the 2021-2022 school year.
+You will receive an email version of the handbook, which will constitute that fact that you agree to abide by the policies of St. Philomena School during the 2023-2024 school year.